Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics: Numerical improvements

 \subsection{Implementation of accurate inflationary dynamics through numerical methods}

 As mentioned earlier, this epoch of the slow-roll regime lasts as long as both of the slow-roll parameters are small, i.e., ($\epsilon_1\ll1,~\epsilon_2\ll1$).
 On the other hand, $\epsilon_1=1$ signals the end of inflation.
-It turns out that even before the end of inflation, these slow approximations break down.
+It turns out that even before the end of inflation, these slow-roll approximations break down.
 Despite this, we still rely on (leading-order) slow-roll approximations even at the end of inflation to determine the analytical solution of the background variables, assuming the contribution due to accurate dynamics in evaluating perturbed observables is negligible.
+While slow-roll remains an excellent approximation during most of the inflationary phase, its validity deteriorates near the end of inflation where $\epsilon_{1} \rightarrow1$, and the higher-order kinetic contributions become non-negligible.
 However, it is crucial, as in this section, we shall learn the significance of obtaining the accurate values of not only the background parameters but also the end of inflation.
 To illustrate this, let's now discuss this in detail with an example: the Starobinsky inflation.

 Using leading-order slow-roll approximations and solving the slow-roll equations (\viz Eqs. \eqref{eq: slow-roll-equations}):

 with the initial condition $\phi_i = 5.8,$ we obtain the following results: